geode-sdk/docs/tutorials/hookpriority.md

 - If you want your function to run _after_ the original function, but _before_ other hooks, use `Priority::First` with `setHookPriorityPost` and call the original function at the start.

-- If you're _reimplementing_ the original function and do not call the original, use `Priority::Last` with `setHookPriorityPre`.
+- If you're _reimplementing_ the original function and do not call the original, use `Priority::Replace` with `setHookPriorityPre`.

 Obviously, these are not strict rules.
 Feel free to choose the hook priority that best fits your situation.